adsrmk/vitepress-latest/docs/en/guide/VAT.md

 To apply a tax-exempt status to your account, please follow our verification process:

 1. Gather Documentation: Prepare a digital copy of your official State-issued Exemption Certificate or government approval letter (e.g., KOR confirmation).
-2. Contact Support: Reach out to our Billing team via the dashboard or at support@envision.nl
+2. Contact Support: Reach out to our support team at support@envision.nl
 3. Verification: Our team will review your documents within 1–2 business days.
 Once approved, tax will be removed from all future invoices.

 <br>